Bleakwise/setUseAVX/README.md

   2. There is an issue writing to the correct locatoin if using non-conforming (UE4 uses something like Allman style) indent style such as those that place the opening brace on the same line as the class constructor's signature like so: <br /> **_public AITestSuite(TargetInfo Target){_**
     1. Solution: Use pattern matching to test for an opening brace on the same line as the constructor signature

-### Warning:
+### Advisory:
-This is very much alpha software.
+This is very much pre-alpha software and has only been litely tested.
 I find this useful for my personal needs but I give this to you using the MIT license for a reason.
-Just be sure to do a backup before running this and you should be immune from any major issues.
+That said if it's here it worked for me, but disgression is adviced.

 ### The MIT License (MIT)
 >